zsavajji/gmap-vue/README.md

 If you find some parts of the plugin that was not documented, or if you think that some parts of the documentation are dark or can be improved please open an issue following our issue template rules.

-You can use your own google maps api key in order to use the live examples section.
+You can use your google maps API key to use the live examples section.

-We have planed improve and grow all required documentation about the plugin.
+We have planned to improve and grow all required documentation about the plugin.

-Please follow next link to our [documentation](https://diegoazh.github.io/gmap-vue/).
+Please follow the next link to our [documentation](https://diegoazh.github.io/gmap-vue/).

 ## Fork of vue2-google-maps

-This is a fork of the popuplar vue2-google-maps.
-As the author of the library no longer commit to maintain the project, we forked it to develop and maintain the project.
+This is a fork of the popular vue2-google-maps.
+As the author of the library no longer commits to maintain the project, we forked it to develop and maintain the project.

 ## CONTRIBUTORS ARE WELCOME